 - Unbend the halo to form a horseshoe shape.

 - Locate three side pockets, these pockets help to stabilize the halo keeping it securely supported and in place.

 - Insert halo wire end through Pocket 1

 - Continue to slide Halo wire through Pocket 2

-- Remove webbing from elastic keep and slide Halo wire through Pocket 3.
-Now we need to secure and lock the halo in position with the black Halo Clip.
+- Secure and lock the halo in position with the black Halo Clip

 - Take plastic Halo Clip (side labeled Front should face outward and point towards dog’s head) and position it over the halo wire end.
 Then snap the clip into place to secure the halo.
 You will hear a click when the halo clip is snapped together correctly.

-- Next repeat steps 2-6 on other side.
+- Next repeat steps 2-6 on the other side.